Soumasish2005/SalaryPrediction-LinearRegression/README.md

 Each model is evaluated using metrics like **MSE**, **RMSE**, and **R²** score, and the best-performing model is saved for future predictions.
 Overall, the project demonstrates how machine learning can be used to make data-driven salary predictions using real-world job market data.

+## Project Structure
+- Salary_Prediction_v1.ipynb    — Main analysis and training notebook
+- Salary Data.csv               — Input dataset (included in repo)
+- app.py                        — Streamlit GUI
+- requirements.txt              — Requirements for the project
+- saved_models/                 — Directory to store the best model
+- saved_encoders/               — Directory to store the best encoder
+- visualizations/               — Directory to store the best ppt and visualizations
+- README.md                     — This file

 ## Key Features
 - Data cleaning and simple feature engineering
 - Label encoding for categorical fields